A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Overview

 The pure-defense assumption is not restrictive in practice: most deployed defenses read from a single $\mathcal{R}_i$ by construction.
 A perplexity filter operates on token sequences ($\mathcal{R}_1$) and cannot observe embedding vectors ($\mathcal{R}_3$); a JSON sanitizer operates on structured tool returns ($\mathcal{R}_4$) and cannot observe inter-agent routing ($\mathcal{R}_5$).
 Cross-layer ensemble defenses can relax the zero-coverage bound but must be analyzed as compositions of layer-specific components, not as substitutes for per-layer controls.
 The implication is structural: a rational adversary will route the payload through whichever $\mathcal{R}_j$ has no corresponding control, so every layer without a defense is exploitable in the worst case, and defense-in-depth across all $\mathcal{D}_i$ is a requirement even when cross-layer ensembles are deployed.

-\begin{propositionbox}{Proposition 2: Temporal Coverage Gap (Empirical Finding)} Let $P(L_i, T_k)$ denote the number of papers in the 94-paper corpus (\secref{sec:methodology}) that primarily address layer $L_i$ under temporality class $T_k$, determined by the coding procedure in \secref{sec:methodology}.
+\begin{propositionbox}{Empirical Finding 1: Temporal Coverage Gap} Let $P(L_i, T_k)$ denote the number of papers in the 116-paper corpus (\secref{sec:methodology}) that primarily address layer $L_i$ under temporality class $T_k$, determined by the coding procedure in \secref{sec:methodology}.
 For the under-studied zone $\mathcal{U} = \{L_5, L_6, L_7\} \times \{T_3, T_4\}$:

-meaning under-studied cells contain 7\% of all paper-cell assignments; the specific papers for each sparse cell are listed in \tabref{tab:heatmap_evidence} for independent verification.
-Moreover, attacks in $\mathcal{U}$ have the highest real-world impact severity (covert agent collusion, long-term memory corruption, agentic misalignment), creating an \emph{inverse} correlation between research effort and threat severity that constitutes the central gap this survey addresses. \end{propositionbox}
+meaning under-studied cells contain 6.3\% of all 144 paper-cell assignments; the per-cell assignments are documented in supplementary \texttt{corpus\_coding.csv} for independent verification.
+This finding is robust to the 2026 extension: despite adding 22 new papers (May 2025--April 2026), the under-studied zone grew by only one assignment, confirming the structural character of the gap.
+Moreover, attacks in $\mathcal{U}$ have the highest real-world impact severity (covert agent collusion, long-term memory corruption, agentic misalignment), creating an \emph{inverse} correlation between research effort and threat severity that constitutes the central gap this survey addresses.
+We label this an \emph{empirical finding} rather than a proposition: the claim is a property of the surveyed corpus, not a deductive consequence of the framework, and its scope is bounded by the inclusion criteria in \secref{sec:methodology}. \end{propositionbox}